 How should a B2B manufacturer's website handle multiple languages?

 Multilingual support needs to be part of the platform architecture from the start, not added later.
 When it's retrofitted, you get inconsistent translations and regional content that slowly drifts from the main brand.
-Visitors switching languages should stay in context, and the content should be manageable from one place.
+Visitors switching languages should stay in context, and content should be manageable from one place.

 What website features do B2B buyers actually use?